Privacy policy

 Sharing your personal data

-We only share your personal data if it is necessary to do so in order to provide our services to you or enhance our relationship with you.
+We only share your personal data if it is necessary to do so to provide our services to you or enhance our relationship with you.
 Whenever we share your personal data with a third-party provider, we ensure that this is done so in accordance with applicable data protection laws by implementing appropriate measures to maintain the security and confidentiality of your personal data, and to ensure that your personal data is used in accordance with this Privacy Notice.
 We may share your personal data with the following categories of recipients:

-• IT service providers, for example Amazon Web Services;
+• IT service providers, for example, Amazon Web Services;

-• professional advisors, for example insurers, lawyers and other applicable professional bodies;
+• professional advisors, for example, insurers, lawyers, and other applicable professional bodies;

-• CRM service providers, for example Salesforce;
+• CRM service providers, for example, Salesforce;

 • marketing service providers;

-• to any law enforcement body, regulatory, government agency, court or other third party where we believe disclosure is necessary, for example to exercise, establish or defend our legal rights, or we are compelled to disclose such personal data to comply with the law;
+• to any law enforcement body, regulatory, government agency, court, or other third party where we believe disclosure is necessary, for example, to exercise, establish, or defend our legal rights, or we are compelled to disclose such personal data to comply with the law;

 • to a potential purchaser (and its agents and advisors) in connection with a proposed merger or acquisition of any part or all of our business, provided that the purchaser may not use your personal data for any purpose other than for the purposes detailed in this Privacy Notice; and